 The majority of airlines offer some kind of flight discount to cabin crew, which can include free domestic flights, discounted international flights and discounted travel for immediate family.
 The extent of these discounts can range dramatically depending on the airline so check for individual benefits.

 Income figures are intended as a guide only.

-Cabin crew work shifts that usually involve irregular and unsocial hours.
-It can include working early mornings, through the night, at weekends and on public holidays.
+Cabin crew work shifts, which usually involves irregular and unsocial hours.
+This can mean working early mornings, through the night, at weekends and on public holidays.
+Hours can vary from week to week with some airlines.
 Short-haul flights may provide more regular hours than long haul.
-You may also have to work or be flexible on your days off if your return journey is cancelled or delayed.
-This is normally compensated however.

-Part-time opportunities are available but this still involves unsocial hours.
+Part-time opportunities are available, still involving unsocial hours.

 What to expect

 - Airlines catering for the package holiday market tend to recruit air cabin crew on a seasonal basis.

 - Some airlines require staff to live within a certain radius/easy travelling distance of the airport.
 Flexibility is vital, as staff may need to be on stand-by for work at short notice.
 You might also be based abroad.